A2-ai/insertpdf/README.md

-# Test Extension For Quarto
+# Insertpdf Extension For Quarto

 _TODO_: Add a short description of your extension.